 Things are always changing in the IT field and the lab here at home has to adapt.
 My primary server, the NAT into my internal network and the host of a few websites, is getting a bit "long in the tooth."
 It runs RedHat Advanced Server 2.1 which apparently came out in 2002.
 I've updated it as necessary, new motherboard, hard drives, etc. The Apache version is also current and I've updated necessary libraries when potential threats come to light, e.g. HeartBleed, but the core operating system is ancient.
 Missing are such conveniences as systemd and, due to the age of the libraries, it isn't always able to run the "latest and greatest" software.

 I'm constantly evaluating software and had reason recently to install WordPress (don't ask!)
 But I also want to do some "playing around" with mod_security.
 I've also been updating my servers with SSD drives and I had a spare Samsung 970 EVO NVMe M.2 card sitting around.
-It's only the 250 GB model since it's only intended for use as a boot drive but boasts incredible speeds as well as a 5-year warranty.
+It's only the 250 GB model since it was only intended for use as a root volume but boasts incredible speeds as well as a 5-year warranty.
 Although you can install these drives in SATA hard drive enclosures or on a PCIe riser, nothing beats the speed of being installed on the motherboard.
 Since it had to serve as backup for my primary server, which has twin PCI gigabit Ethernet cards for talking to the outside and inside worlds, I needed the following:

 Not a particulary onerous list of requirements.
 It's not a gaming machine so I don't require tons of PCIe slots or blazingly-fast memory.
 But then it came down to the processor.
 I've almost always used AMD processors since they offered much better "bang for the buck."
 I have a hex-core system downstairs with an AMD Phenom II X6 1090T processor, built primarily for Xen work but now also spending most of it's time mapping cancer markers for the World Community Grid project.
 But an interesting thing happened this time around.
 Research on the 'net suggests that the latest CPUs from AMD run really hot, to the point where a water cooling solution might be required.
 The old "same performance, half the price" model didn't seem to apply anymore.I ended up opting for an Intel Core i5-7500 processor and that more-or-less dictated the choice of motherboard, an ASUS PRIME B-250 PLUS in my case.
 I say more-or-less because I have some personal preferences when it comes to motherboard manufacturers; not all of them make superior products.
 It even comes with a USB-C connector so that I can charge my iPad Pro!
 I've always had good experiences with Kingston and Corsair memory so chose 8GB (2x4GB) of 2666 MHz Corsair Vengeance DDR-4 memory.
 I already had a case (NVidia) along with a SATA drive and power supply so the parts came in at around $500 total, my target price when assembling a new system.